aluxian/aluxian.com/README.md

 This is a basic quickstart to get Ghost running on OpenShift.

+If you have already created an application with this, and are having issues with it not working when you do a restart, run this command, then issue a restart and it should be fixed.

+	rhc set-env NODE_ENV=production --app $appname

+Where $appname is the name of your application.
+This was due to the pre_start_nodejs-0.10 script not running on a restart.

 The easiest way is to use the following command, make sure that you run 'gem update rhc' first so that you have the newest version:

 	rhc app create ghost nodejs-0.10 --env NODE_ENV=production --from-code https://github.com/developercorey/openshift-ghost-quickstart.git